 Self-defense may start with yourself, but it doesn’t have to end with you.

 If you’ve got family members who can’t defend themselves, then it’s up to you to keep them safe.
-Learning hand-to-hand combat can help you with this.
+Learning hand to hand combat can help you with this.

 Now that you’ve established you need self-defense classes, what’s next?
 It’s time to find the right ones for you.
 Here’s what you should know:

-Where Can You Find Self-Defense Classes?
+Where Can You Find the Best Self Defense Classes?